-As a precaution, I suggest you to take multiple backups, if needed, to secure both your files and database.
+As a precaution, I suggest you to take Daily backups, if needed, to secure both your files and database.
 You should also keep track of your backups.
 And one thing more: DO IT CONSISTENTLY.

 Keeping all the eggs in one basket is not a good idea!
 Similarly, keeping all backups on a server that hosts your live website will do no good either.
 If a server crashes down, you ought to lose all your data at an instant.
 Surely, this is not what you want!
 A commendable solution for managing backups is to use an off-site location to store your data.
 You can use your email account as well.

 One of the best options is to use Dropbox or Amazon S3 services to get your data backup.
 These services help you to limit the number of manual backups to a minimum, thus shunning the burden of removing outdated manual backups.

 I personally keep an offline backup too on DVDs and portable USB disks.
 Yeah, some will think I am crazy, but I have put a lot of effort on my WordPress site and I cannot think of losing it all.

 Cloudways Platform is a Great Solution for WordPress